jafrajarvy292/davidmodal/README.md

 - `jafrajarvy292.DavidModal.hideRemoveModal(object = undefined, callback = undefined)` - This will fade out the target modal, then remove it from the DOM.
 If a callback function is passed in, it will run the callback after the fade out animation is complete.
 This method is intended to be used with modals that display a URL as an iframe.
 - `jafrajarvy292.DavidModal.removeModal(object = undefined)` - This will remove the target modal from the DOM immediately.
 There will not be any fade out effect.
 This method is intended to be used with modals that display a URL as an iframe.

-For all of these methods, the optional object/element you're passing in as an argument should be the element you assigned a `davidmodal` class.
+For all of these methods, the optional object/element you're passing in as an argument should be the element you've assigned a `davidmodal` class.
 If you are not able to pass in this element, you can pass in one of its children, instead, and the library will detect the nearest applicable ancestor to apply the action to.

 Lastly, these methods don't require that you pass in an object/element, at all.
 Since only one modal window can be displayed at a time, if you do not pass in an element, the library will search for the modal currently being displayed and apply the method to that.